gnebehay/parser/README.md

-# A Handwritten Math Parser for Python
+# A Math Parser for Python

-This repository contains a handwritten parser for simple mathematical expressions of the form `2*(3+4)` written in 100 lines of Python code.
+This repository contains a parser for simple mathematical expressions of the form `2*(3+4)` written in 100 lines of Python code.
+No dependencies are used except for what can be found in the Python standard library.
 It exists solely for educational reasons.

 ## How to Use it